agibson2/F3K_Training/README.md

 - PreLaunch Switch Position: SI down
 - Menu Scroll Analog: Throttle (no motor on DLGs as i use flaps for throttle)

-- Optionally set the RSSI and RxBattery sensor options to have them displayed on right hand side
+- Optionally set the RSSI and RxBattery sensor options to have them displayed on right hand side.
+They default to sensors named RSSI and RxBatt which are defaults for FrSky sensors.
+- Optionally set the VSpeed and Altitude sensor options to have launch height announced on the Free Flight task as well as list the launch height next to the history of flights on the Free Flight task.